Jammy2211/PyAutoLens/docs/general/configs.rst

         example, if centre_1=x, the plot axis will be labeled 'x'.

 [subscript]
-    EllipticalIsothermal -> str
+    EllIsothermal -> str
         The subscript used on certain plots that show the results of different model-components.
-For example, if EllipticalIsothermal=m, plots where the EllipticalIsothermal are plotted will have a subscript m.
+For example, if EllIsothermal=m, plots where the EllIsothermal are plotted will have a subscript m.

 The **label_format.ini** config file specifies the format certain parameters are output as in output files like the *model.results* file.